aboutcode-org/scancode-workbench/docs/source/ui-reference/package-explorer.rst

 - Data sources - ``maven_pom``, ``go_mod``, ``npm_package_lock_json``, etc
 - Dependency flags - ``Runtime``, ``Resolved``, ``Optional``

-  Tip - You can click on the tag on the right side of the dependency to toggle that flag
+  Tip - You can click on the tag on the right side of the dependency to toggle that flag.

 The navigation pane's width can also be adjusted as per convenience.